Medications and Infectious Waste Disposal

 - Nebraska MEDS, now a state-wide program, promotes pharmacies to allow take-back of medications to be disposed of by this state funded program.
 Check the references section for a link to their website for more information.

 1. Manage as a CESQG.
-Go to the NDEQ web site to see the Environmental Guidance Document titled Conditionally Exempt Small Quantity Generators to assist you in proper and allowed management.
+Go to the NDEE web site to see the Environmental Guidance Document titled Conditionally Exempt Small Quantity Generators to assist you in proper and allowed management.

 Discussion: CESQGs are allowed to dispose their CESQG hazardous waste only by the following methods (Title 128, Chapter 8, §006.03 et seq.):